FIVE FROM FINLAND: Ice cream

 Finland consumes more ice cream per capita than any other European country.
-Here are five prime examples of the nation’s obsession with frozen flavours.
+Here are five examples of the nation’s passion for frozen flavours.

-“Co-operation with MUJI has been an encouraging start to foreign markets,” founder Petri Laukontaus observed last year.
-“Even a small company can make it to the big markets, if the product is right, genuine and distinct.”
+“Even a small company can make it to the big markets if the product is right, genuine and distinct,” observed founder Petri Laukontaus.

 All good things come in threes, right?
-The first three flavours from this matey trio – blueberry-cardamom, strawberry-vanilla and raspberry-white chocolate – hit the shelves in Finland five years ago.
-Such was their success that the company was inundated with flavour suggestions, chief among them a vegan offering.
-The resultant award-winning vegan chocolate-nut-caramel ice cream is the company’s best-selling product, continuing its quest for the finest flavours.
+The first three flavours from this matey trio – blueberry-cardamom, strawberry-vanilla and raspberry-white chocolate – hit the shelves in Finland eight years ago.
+Such was their success that the company was inundated with flavour suggestions.

-“Our ice creams are made of natural, real ingredients from scratch, without cutting corners,” co-founder Heikki Huotari underlined.
+“Our ice creams are made of natural, real ingredients from scratch, without cutting corners,” underlined co-founder Heikki Huotari.
 “We roast our nuts and prepare our sauces ourselves to make the flavours taste so real that they can be instantly recognised even if you’ve not seen the package.”

-“It’s wonderful to see that our vision of a high-quality food product that is based on sound values also resonates outside the borders of Finland,” managing director Horst Neumann declared at the time.
+“It’s wonderful to see that our vision of a high-quality food product that is based on sound values also resonates outside the borders of Finland,” declared CEO Horst Neumann.

 It was in the spring of 2018 when this Finnish dairy giant returned to the ice cream shelves after a 14-year break by introducing an entirely lactose-free ice cream line of six intriguing flavour combinations.